EASIEST EVER ONE POT HUMMUS PASTA

 Whole-wheat or brown rice pasta contain fibre and protein and an abundance of vitamins and minerals.
 Unlike white pasta, which spikes blood sugar levels and insulin, the fibre and protein in whole-wheat pasta means that a smaller portion will keep you fuller for longer, since satiety is long lasting and blood sugar levels remain stable.
 In fact, just one cup of whole-wheat pasta provides around a quarter of your daily fibre requirements.
 It’s also packed full of B-vitamins, such as niacin and thiamin, such as thiamin (essential for energy production, carbohydrate metabolism & nerve cell function), riboflavin (needed for healthy http://premier-pharmacy.com/product-category/anti-fungal/ skin turnover & maintenance) and niacin (needed in fat, cholesterol & carbohydrate metabolism and the production of many body compounds, including sex & adrenal hormones).

-3 cups chicken flavoured stock (made from vegetarian chicken-flavour stock powder)
+3 cups (720ml) vegetable stock (made from MSG-free stock powder)

 Fresh spinach leaves, to serve

-Bring chicken stock to boil.
-Add the pasta and simmer on low until most the liquid is fully absorbed (around 12 mins).
-Then add 1 cup Marinara sauce.
-Cook for 2 mins while stirring.
-Add in the hummus and stir through well.
-Serve in a bowl onto a bed of fresh spinach leaves.
-Enjoy!! xx
+Put the stock in a saucepan and bring to the boil.
+Add the pasta, reduce the heat and simmer for 12 minutes over a low heat until most of the liquid is absorbed.
+Add the marinara sauce, then cook for 2 minutes, stirring.
+Add the hummus and stir through well.
+Serve in a bowl on a bed of spinach leaves.
+Enjoy! xx